Now, Next, Later

 Instead of antiquated concepts requiring domain knowledge, prioritized work is defined by a state machine into Now, Next, and Later (NNL).

-- Now: A direct reflection of keystrokes, not what is planned but what is being executed on which is derived from connected applications.
-By capturing Now as a reflection of active development, a real-time meter can help team’s understand true effort.
+• Now: A direct reflection of keystrokes, not what is planned but what is being executed.
+By capturing Now as a reflection of active development, a real-time meter can help teams understand true effort.

-- Backlog: A combination of prioritized and new customer feedback that can be valued and ranked based on a combination of human and machine based scoring.
+• Later: A combination of prioritized and new customer feedback that can be valued and ranked based on a combination of human and machine-based scoring.

 The final change in adopting a continuous planning process is creating a culture that cultivates adaptation.
-Adaptation is not something that can be taught; you have to empower an adaptive mindset and give developers the freedom to experiment and iterate to the right solution.
-As auto-ranking helps prioritize future investment, small experiments help prove or invalidate hypothesis enabling teams to continuously rapidly iterate and validate assumptions.
-Empowering creators to embrace adaptation enables them to maintain product- and customer-centricity when building and iterating towards a goal.
+Adaptation isn't something that can be taught; you have to empower an adaptive mindset and give developers the freedom to experiment and iterate to the right solution.
+As auto-ranking helps prioritize future investment, small experiments help prove or invalidate hypotheses, enabling teams to continuously iterate and validate assumptions.
+Empowering creators to embrace adaptation enables them to maintain product- and customer-centricity when building and iterating toward a goal.

 Sprints are automatically designated as two weeks long.
 You can change the sprint duration by clicking the date range in the Now selector and changing the value of Duration.